May 31st

 Commentary:

-1. Arrogance is a trait of the ignorant.
-Arrogance diminishes wisdom.
-It forces one to falter, make mistakes and feed the ego.
+• Arrogance is a trait of the ignorant.
+It diminishes wisdom.
+It forces one to falter, make mistakes, and feeds the ego.

-4. Intellectual conversations and exchange of ideas are pro-active towards growth and learning.
+• Intellectual conversations and an exchange of ideas are pro-active towards growth and learning.
 However, a dunce finds it amusing to relentlessly argue on a baseless point!
 He keeps insisting on his viewpoint without purpose or proper evidence.

-5. It is not enough if one expresses his opinion, he needs to heed the opinions of others too.
+• It is not enough if one expresses his opinion.
+He needs to heed the opinions of others too.
 Showing negligence or disrespect towards others is a screaming symbol of idiotism.

 pada vigrahaH: